Jan Marcussen: Newsletter

 Jan Marcussen publishes a newsletter that chronicles the advancement toward a civil law requiring worship on Sundays (the Lord's Day in historic Christianity).

 Cultural references

 Marcussen's National Sunday Law was in part the inspiration for the 2004 action movie, The 4th Beast: Mask of the Antichrist.
-Director Nathyn Masters, an alumnus of Chicago's Columbia College, recounts how he desired to create an endtime Christian action film with a post-tribulation scenario as an alternative to such pre-tribulation films as Left Behind.
+Director Nathyn Masters, an alumnus of Chicago's Columbia College, recounts how he desired to create an endtime Christian action film with a posttribulation scenario as an alternative to such pre-tribulation films as Left Behind.